The Hidden Treasure Hunt 2026

 5. Important terms

-The gift card used for the order can only be used once and must be spent in full (no change or residual balance available).
+The Currys gift card used for the order is different to standard Currys gift cards.
+It can only be used once and must be spent in full (no change or residual balance available) on a selected range of Microsoft products in Currys.
 It is non-exchangeable and non-transferable and cannot be redeemed for cash or alternative prizes.
 If a winner fails to respond within 28 days, provides incorrect information, or does not supply complete payment or delivery details, the prize may be forfeited and awarded to another eligible winner in the next draw or leaderboard round.
 For verification, all prize communication and information should be confirmed by email as well as over the phone.
 Wastebuster is not responsible for delays, errors, or issues arising from inaccurate or incomplete information provided by winners.

 Help & Contact